Colm Kelleher: Morgan Stanley (1989–2019)

-In 1989, Bob Diamond recruited Kelleher to join Morgan Stanley's debt markets division in London, where he focused on fixed income sales.
-He was the chief financial officer and co-head of strategy from 2007 to 2009, during the 2008 financial crisis.
-He is credited for significantly reducing Morgan Stanley's balance sheet, increasing its cash position, and transforming it to a conventional bank holding company so it could access funding from the US Federal Reserve.
+In 1989, Bob Diamond recruited Kelleher to join Morgan Stanley's debt markets division in London, where he worked in fixed income sales and later became head of global capital markets.
+He was the Chief Financial Officer of Morgan Stanley and co-head of strategy from 2007 to 2009, during the 2008 financial crisis.
+Kelleher is credited for significantly reducing Morgan Stanley's balance sheet, increasing its cash position, and transforming it to a conventional bank holding company so it could access funding from the US Federal Reserve.
 He played a key role in negotiating a $9 billion financial injection from Japanese bank Mitsubishi UFJ Financial Group.

 In early 2009, Kelleher led Morgan Stanley's acquisition of Citigroup's Smith Barney brokerage unit.
 While the merger faced challenges initially and spanned several years to fully integrate, it ultimately proved successful and contributed to Morgan Stanley becoming a major player in wealth management.
 In December 2009, he was appointed as co-president of the Institutional Securities Group, along with Paul J. Taubman.
 He was tasked with fixing Morgan Stanley's investment bank.
 This helped their wealth management business, which was already doing well, grow further.
 He had to deal with getting rid of risky investments that were hard to sell and caused some losses.
 A protracted power struggle with Taubman resulted in his quitting in 2012, leaving Kelleher as the sole head.
 In 2015, Kelleher led a significant overhaul of Morgan Stanley's fixed income division.
 He ultimately became president of the entire firm in 2016, overseeing both Institutional Securities and Wealth Management.
 Greg Fleming, the head of wealth management at the time and seen as the CEO heir apparent to James P. Gorman, departed the firm upon Kelleher's promotion.
 Kelleher retired from his position in 2019, but remained as a special adviser, retaining an office, a personal assistant, and a Bloomberg Terminal.

 After his retirement, one of Deutsche Bank's majority owners, Cerberus Capital Management, tried to bring in Kelleher as the bank's supervisory chairman, but did not have the support of the board.
 He was also approached for a similar position at Credit Suisse, but Kelleher did not consider it.